-Empathy, along with the other four components of emotional intelligence, has gotten a lot of attention over the months of the COVID-19 crisis.
+Empathy, along with the other four components of emotional intelligence, got a lot of attention over the long months of the COVID-19 crisis.
 That’s because, in times of great stress and hardship, leading with empathy is the best approach to keeping employees engaged.
 Research on empathy-based leadership has also shown that it boosts productivity, performance, happiness and collaboration; results that have led many management professionals to believe that empathy is the most important leadership skill.

-The Route to Meaningful Empathy
+The Route to Meaningful Empathy and Understanding Team Members

 One way to build empathy is to leverage personas.
 Personas are imagined “characters” that marketers, product designers and others create to help them gain a better understanding of customers and marketing segments.
 But personas can also be a powerful tool when working with your internal teams.